If you are new to yoga or have not been to a flow class before, here is a guide on what to expect in class.

 There may also be the opportunity to practise different meditation techniques.
 These range from walking meditations, to seated practice where the mind is gradually focused on an activity or visualisation, encouraging it to gently settle.
 Meditation is wonderful at drawing energy back in, and is an excellent restorative practice.

-All classes end with yoga nidra.
+All 75 minute classes end with yoga nidra.
+Or you are welcome to join the Nidra class Thursday 7-7.45pm.
 This gentle relaxation practice allows us to deeply let go in a safe, reassuring way.
 One of my specialisms, the nidra is shared live, inspired by each season and our practice, weaving in nature as well as key aspects of seasonal energy.
 These are occasionally recorded and shared in my seasonal newsletters so you can practice at home, top up your energy levels and feel well.

 The class ends with chanting 'Om'.
 This is the seed mantra for the Ajna chakra - the seat of the mind located in the forehead.
 In chanting 'Om' we are joining with all the other yoga practitioners in the world, in our seeking of a calmer mind and a gentler way of being with ourselves and others.
 It is not a religious chant but one of shared spirituality, one way that through yoga we can aim to merge with the divine in life.